|Art Libraries Society of North America | Mountain West Chapter Newsletter|

 Several members of the MW Chapter, including Peggy Keeran, Mary Ellen Lawrence, Chris Ramsey, Marilyn Russell, and Eumie Imm-Stroukoff, attended the MW Chapter Dinner at Café Centro.
 Liz O’Keeffe from the Pierpont Morgan Library and Kay Teel from Stanford University Library also joined the group for dinner.
 Delicious food and great company made for a wonderful evening!

-We did not buy it - but
+We did not buy it - but we crossed it!!!

 Monday evening, April 19, 2004, an intrepid band of ARLIS members ventured out into the unknown.
 Our destination?
 BROOKLYN!